FAQ - Frequently Asked Questions About NTP

 to geographically nearby servers.

-contributing to the French pool (fr.pool.ntp.org).
+contributing to the French NTP pool (fr.pool.ntp.org).

 Yes, our public NTP servers (ntp1 to ntp11.rdem-systems.com) are freely accessible.
 They are part of the global NTP pool and open to everyone.